Code-Institute-Submissions/MS1-infinity-gym/README.md

 ** [W3School](https://www.w3schools.com/) +[Bootstrap](https://getbootstrap.com/)
 -   The first schedule I made was from W3School. but I didn't like the outcome of the table.
-    Then I continued my search and found one on Bootstrap
+    Then I continued my search and found one on Bootstrap.
+-   For the Quotes I used blockquotes from W3School.

 ** [Css Beautifier](https://www.freeformatter.com/css-beautifier.html)
 -   I used this online tool to beautify/format my CSS code.